Measurement of capital - frequently asked questions

 - LPS 112 Attachments C, E and G.

-3.1: How does the conversion formula need to operate for determining the number of Common Equity Tier 1 Capital instruments issued on conversion of an Additional Tier 1 or Tier 2 Capital instrument?
+3.1: How does the conversion formula need to operate for determining the number of CET1 capital instruments issued on conversion of an AT1 or Tier 2 capital instrument?

-To ensure that conversion can occur immediately when required, the conversion formula needs to ensure that the number of shares to be received upon conversion is capable of being ascertained immediately, objectively and without further steps.
+To ensure that conversion can occur immediately when required, APRA expects that, by applying the conversion formula, the number of shares to be received upon conversion is capable of being ascertained immediately, objectively and without further steps.

-In cases where the issuer of ordinary shares is not listed, and a traded share price is not available, it will be necessary to refer to the book value of ordinary shares as reported in the most recently available reports.
-Proposals for the directors or a third party to determine the valuation following the occurrence of a relevant trigger event will not be acceptable.
+In cases where the issuer of ordinary shares is not listed, and a traded share price is not available, APRA expects it will be necessary to refer to the book value of ordinary shares as reported in the most recently available reports.
+Proposals for the directors or a third party to determine the valuation following the occurrence of a relevant trigger event will not be considered by APRA as acceptable.

 If it is possible for the book value of ordinary shares to be equal to or less than zero, the terms would usually state that a maximum number of shares to be received upon conversion will apply in such cases.

-For instruments which are, or may be, issued in foreign currency the method for determining the exchange rate at relevant times needs to be clear.
-In addition, issuers need to ensure that the exchange rate used is (a) the prevailing exchange rate for calculating the conversion number, and (b) the issue date exchange rate for calculating the maximum conversion number.
+For instruments which are, or may be, issued in foreign currency the method for determining the exchange rate at relevant times will need to be clear.
+In addition, APRA expects issuers to ensure that the exchange rate used is (a) the prevailing exchange rate for calculating the conversion number, and (b) the issue date exchange rate for calculating MCN.

 In the case of MEIs, refer to 11.1.

-3.2: Under what circumstances can the ordinary share price at time of issue be adjusted when calculating the maximum number of ordinary shares to be received upon conversion of an Additional Tier 1 or Tier 2 Capital instrument?
+3.2: Under what circumstances can the ordinary share price at time of issue be adjusted when calculating the maximum number of ordinary shares to be received upon conversion of an AT1 or Tier 2 capital instrument?

 Under the relevant prudential standards, the formula for determining the maximum number of ordinary shares received upon conversion must be set out in the issue documentation, based on the ordinary share price at the time of issue.
 The maximum number of ordinary shares received upon conversion needs to be capable of being ascertained immediately, objectively and without further steps.